-All the Thanksgiving favorites are here – cranberry, turkey, Brussels Sprouts – but mixed into deliciously different salads!
+All the Thanksgiving favorites are here but mixed into deliciously different salads!

-This bright and gorgeous salad is crammed with sweet and savory tastes.
+This bright and gorgeous salad is packed with sweet and savory tastes.

-Filled with soft chunks of roasted sweet potatoes, wheat berries, mixed greens, cranberries, and feta.
+It’s filled with soft chunks of roasted sweet potatoes, cranberries, chopped pecans, goat cheese, chicken, and Honeycrisp apples.

-Those fresh ingredients are tossed in a warming apple-cider and cinnamon dressing for an even more tongue-tingling taste.
+Those fresh ingredients are tossed in a balsamic vinaigrette for an even more tongue-tingling taste.

 Have a Brussels sprouts hater coming to dinner?